dzlab/dzlab.github.io/_posts/2018-12-02-text-classification-fakenews.md

 {% endhighlight %}

 ## Language model
 A language model is a model trained to guess the next word starting from a sequence of words as input.
 It has a recurrent structure and a hidden state that is updated each time it sees a new word.
 This hidden state thus contains information about the sentence up to that point.
+Check this article for more details on [how to train a language model from scratch](https://dzlab.github.io/nlp/2018/11/22/language-model-training/).

 ### Training
 We need to train a model that classifies the news from scratch, starting from a model pretrained on a bigger dataset (wikitext-103 [^3]).
 This pre-trained model catches a 'knowledge' of the English language which will be useful to our classifier.